 Of course, your company’s CEO won’t be nearly as popular as Musk, but their personal brand can contribute substantially to the company’s growth, probably more so than a paid advert.
 Thus, it is a good idea to let the marketing team dedicate a part of their social media marketing strategy to work on improving the company leadership’s social media presence and authority.

-Continuing along the same lines of authenticity, Tesla as a company are blatantly themselves.
+Continuing along the same lines of authenticity, the Tesla branding strategy is blatantly authentic.
 They add features like “fart noises” to their cars, while the CEO shares memes on Twitter.
 At the same time, they have the most talented engineers building vehicles that help tackle the fossil fuel crisis.

 They appear to be nonchalant and fun-loving while also being one of the most ambitious brands on the planet.
 Simply put, Tesla’s branding strategy is more “human”, relatable, and fun – something that you can emulate for your own branding.